jendatx/Grok-Git/README.md

 ## Manage Upstream
-Keep your fork up to date by adding another remote to your clone, typically called upstream git remote add upstream <URL of the upstream project you forked from>
+Keep your fork up to date by adding another remote to your clone, typically called upstream

+git remote add upstream URL-of-remote-repo
+* specify the repo you're intending to fetch from

 git remote -v
-* verify you've got the remote right
+* verify you've got the remote right (likely 4 lines: push and pull for each of origin and upstream)

 git pull upstream master
 * get the latest/greatest from upstream repo
+* you can also git fetch first, then merge; the git pull does both

 ## Industry Commit Message Conventions
 1st line = type:subject